dfinity/response-verification/examples/http-certification/json-api/README.md

 }
 ```

-These steps can now be re-used for each response:
+These steps can now be re-used for each response that needs to be certified:

 ```rust
 fn certify_list_todos_response() {